Tuesday, January 01, 2013

 the clothes, the smells, the change in our family.

-I doubted after once, I doubted more after a second.
+I doubted after once, I doubted more after a third.

 Life swirled